Maiada-Ibrahim/data-structures-and-algorithms-401/challenges/challenge-18/ README.md

 If the value is not divisible by 3 or 5, simply turn the number into a String.

+the main concept is to use breadth first traversal but this time on k-ary where every node in the tree has a k number of children: create new k-tree with same value of k the origin tree
 ## link
 [link for code](https://github.com/Maiada-Ibrahim/data-structures-and-algorithms-401/tree/main/challenges/challenge-15)